dandalton1/vroom/README.md

 - `NYEUM` - Pop stack and output value as a decimal
 - `CLIK` - Push a 0 onto the stack
 - `BEEP` - Add top two values of stack, then push result on top of stack.
+- `HONK` - Only execute if top of stack is non-zero; otherwise program execution skips to next `HONK`.
 - `ZOOM` - User inputs a decimal value.
 This value is read and pushed to the top of the stack.
 - `SKRT` - Halt execution